DarynaBb/Libft/README.md

 `dest`: A pointer to the destination memory block where the content will be copied.
 `src`: A pointer to the source memory block from which the content will be copied.
 `n`: The number of bytes to copy from src to dest.

+**memmove**
+The `memmove` function in C is used to copy a specified number of bytes from a source memory block to a destination memory block.
+Its key feature is that it correctly handles overlapping memory regions, which memcpy does not.
+If the source and destination overlap, memmove ensures that the original source content is copied safely by first copying the data into a temporary buffer.
+`dest`: Pointer to the destination memory block where data is to be copied.
+`src`: Pointer to the source memory block from which data will be copied.
+`n`: Number of bytes to copy.